m-c-k-y/Enterprise-Infrastructure-Lab/docs/07-Cisco-Switch.md

 ### 🟥 Problem:

-***The Trunk only allows for VLAN10 and VLAN20 tagged traffic, while Proxmox lives on the 192.168.20.0/24 subnet.
-Since all traffic that isn't tagged for VLAN10 or VLAN20 gets sent to the native VLAN (VLAN1 by default), this resulted in loss of access to Proxmox's browser UI.***
+**The trunk only allows for VLAN10 and VLAN20 tagged traffic, while Proxmox lives on the 192.168.20.0/24 subnet.
+Since all traffic that isn't tagged for VLAN10 or VLAN20 gets sent to the native VLAN (VLAN1 by default), this results in loss of access to Proxmox's browser UI.**

 ### 🟩 Solution: